-If you are writing a book, you need to pick the style form of writing.
+If you are writing a book, you need to pick a style for your writing.
 But what is the difference between them?
 Why do you need use one style instead of another and how do you choose?

 The style of writing you use depends on the type of book you are writing.
 For example, if you are writing a novel, a narrative style is most applicable.
 If you are writing a non-fiction book, an expository style is the best fit, while an expressive style is appropriate for a poem.

-Every type of book has its own set of characteristics and it may affect the way you write that book.
-That’s why choosing the right style will help your reader understand what kind of book you are writing and what kind of information you will be presenting in the book.
+Every type of book has its own set of characteristics and that affect the way you write that book.
+Choosing the right style will help your reader understand what kind of book you are writing and what kind of information you will be presenting in the book.

-The 4 main writing styles are persuasive, narrative, expository, and descriptive.
-For each of these, there are several sub-styles such as analytical, argumentative, or informative.
+The main writing styles to choose from are persuasive, narrative, expository, descriptive, analytical, argumentative, and informative.

 Persuasive writing is used to change the way someone thinks or feels about an issue.
 The writer, in this case, is trying to convince the reader to agree with a particular point of view.

 Narrative writing is storytelling.
 The writer creates an experience for the reader, telling a story or recounting something that happened in someone’s life.
-It can be fiction or non-fiction; either way, it tells a story and allows the reader to follow along with the events.
+It can be fiction or non-fiction but either way, it tells a story and allows the reader to follow along with the events.

 Descriptive writing is used to evoke a sensory experience for the reader.
-Its purpose is to allow readers to see, hear, taste, touch, or smell something that the writer has experienced.
+Its purpose is to allow readers to see, hear, taste, touch, or smell something that the writer wants to them to clearly picture.
 It’s an attempt to make things real for the reader.

 This style of writing takes a subject and breaks it down into its component parts.
 It goes beyond just describing what you see to explaining why things work the way they do.